 A lot of people assume web traffic is a good measurement of success in a new market.
 And, while it’s always good to have traffic, it can actually be a false measurement of lead generation and conversion.
 Marketing qualified leads (MQLs) and pipeline movement compared with the total leads and inquiries are much more reliable ways to measure lead generation effectively.
 In 2021, successful lead gen is all about data.

 “Lead gen isn’t just go-to-market.
-The key of a successful campaign is the data,” said our business development partner Tim Perlerin.
+The key of a successful campaign is the data,” said our business development partner and VP of business development at BNZSA Tim Perlerin.

 He’s referring to many different data types, including specific data on each market and the different segments within it.
 Then you need to implement systems integration and automation to make coherent sense of it all.